 In February 2004, the SEC proposed Regulation NMS, which is designed to modernize the regulatory structure of the U.S. equity markets.
-In December 2004, the SEC reproposed a revised Regulation NMS for public comment.
 Regulation NMS addresses the trade-through rule, intermarket access, market data and sub-penny pricing.
 Specifically, Regulation NMS would:

-- Ÿ establish a uniform trade-through rule for all trading centers that generally would require trading centers to establish procedures to prevent the execution of trades at a price inferior to displayed quotations that are capable of immediate, automatic execution.
-Under one SEC proposal, the rule would only protect the best bids and offers ("BBO") of the exchanges, Nasdaq and NASD's Alternative Display Facility.
-Under an alternative proposed by the SEC, the rule would protect the BBOs of these trading centers and would also establish a mechanism for a market voluntarily to secure protection for its quotations at prices below its best bid or above its best offer. - Ÿ establish a uniform market access rule to promote non-discriminatory access to the best prices displayed by market centers, cap access fees at three-tenths of a cent per share per trade, and restrict entry of quotations that lock or cross the quotations of other markets; - Ÿ update the formulas for allocating revenue derived from market data fees by including a component that reflects quoting activity and eliminating allocations for manual quotations, require the creation of advisory committees composed of non-SRO representatives to the national market system plans, and authorize market centers to distribute their own data independently of other markets. - Ÿ prohibit market participants from accepting, ranking, or displaying orders, quotes, or indications of interest in a pricing increment less than a penny in national market system stocks, except when such orders, quotes, or indications of interest are priced below \$1.00.
+- Ý establish a uniform trade-through rule for all market centers that would, subject to certain exceptions, require self-regulatory organizations and exchanges to establish procedures to prevent trade execution at a price inferior to the national best bid or offer; - Ÿ establish a uniform market access rule to promote non-discriminatory access to the best prices displayed by market centers, cap access fees at one-tenth of a cent per share per intermediary and two-tenths of a cent per share per trade, and restrict entry of quotations that lock or cross the quotations of other markets; - Ÿ change the existing arrangements for collecting and allocating revenues derived from market data fees, authorize market centers to distribute their own additional data separate from other markets, and establish uniform standards for the terms of such distribution; and - Ý prohibit market participants from accepting, ranking, or displaying orders, quotes, or indications of interest in a pricing increment less than a penny in national market system stocks, other than those with a share price below \$1.00.

-Under Regulation NMS, the potential modifications to the "trade through" rule would require trading centers to establish procedures designed to prevent trade throughs.
-Protection under this rule would be given only for automated quotes capable of immediate execution without human intervention.
-The rule would also include certain exceptions.
+Under Regulation NMS, the potential modifications to the "trade through" rule include: (1) permitting certain "informed" investors to "opt out" of the application of the "trade through" rule; (2) permitting fast markets to ignore better-priced orders in slow markets within a certain amount of the national best bid and offer in a given stock; and (3) require self regulatory organizations to establish procedures designed to prevent trade throughs.
 We generally believe that the SEC's review of the "trade through" rule and focus on electronic markets has positive elements for us as it will lead to a more electronic trading model, which is consistent with our strategy.
 However, it is unclear whether and, if so which, changes will be made to the trade-through rule and whether any such changes would impact the Nasdaq Market Center's share of trading in NYSE-listed securities or Nasdaq-listed securities.
 In addition, Regulation NMS may lead to structural change in how securities trade and report, which are unknown and could have an adverse impact on our financial results or which could adversely affect our competitive position.

 In addition, the SEC has recently proposed Regulation AL, a new regulation that would institute a set of rules for demutualized exchanges and securities associations that intend to list their own securities or those of an affiliate.
-If Regulation AL is adopted by the SEC, we may have to alter our operations and business to comply with Regulation AL to the extent that Regulation AL supersedes our listing standards.
+If Regulation AL is adopted by the SEC after our proposed listing standards go into effect, we may have to alter our operations and business to comply with Regulation AL to the extent that Regulation AL supersedes our proposed listing standards.